oercamp/oercamp-pretalx/README.md

 * We run the cronjobs from the host machine.
 It's not the most optimal solution, but ok for now.
-Add these instructions to pretalxuser crontab:
+Add these instructions to (currently root) crontab:

 ```
 Install cron if needed: